A question we receive all the time: “Should I have my parent move in with me or should they stay in their own home.”

 A parent moving in with you is a huge step.
 Here are a few things to consider before deciding.

 Relationship: Have you argued a lot with this parent in the past?
-Does your parent get along well with your husband and children.
+Does your parent get along well with your husband and children?
+By taking in your parent you may have less time to spend with your own children - seeing if you can afford the cost of a nanny can help you make your decision.
 Do you feel it will be a strain our the relationship of the entire family?
 A parent moving in to your home should cause you both a bit of relief but not add stress to your lives.
 It is essential to remember that this family member is likely going to need more and more assistance over time.

 Safety: Moving a parent from their home that they are comfortable with to a home that they have not lived in can cause them lots of stress.
 Before considering moving a parent to your home, walk around your home and determine if it is safe for them.
 Do you have a lot of stairs?
 Is the bathroom senior friendly?